BuyOwnEx/BOEClient/README.md

     # Web socket server.
 Use this demo server for test purposes
     VITE_WS_SERVER=wss://ws.buyownex.com/ws

     # verification driver choice.
 Possible values: local or sumsub
     VITE_KYC_DRIVER=local

     # payment for verification option: false - payment excluded, true - payment included
     VITE_VERIFICATION_PAYMENT_REQUIRED=false

+    # This name is displayed in several places on the site
+    VITE_CONFIG_APP_NAME=BuyOwnEx

+    # The version of BOEClient App
+    VITE_CONFIG_APP_VERSION="Trading module v.2.1.2"

+    # Your slogan.
+It is displayed in auth pages
+    VITE_CONFIG_SLOGAN="be the future. be the crypto"

+    # Depending on the type of product, different functionality is displayed.
+Possible values: "start", "startPlus", "full"
+    VITE_CONFIG_PRODUCT_TYPE=full

+    # Whether to display currencies at top menu
+    VITE_CONFIG_SHOW_CURRENCIES=false

+    # Copyright text
+    VITE_CONFIG_COPYRIGHT="Copyright © BuyOwnEx Ltd."

+    # Start of your activity
+    VITE_CONFIG_COPY_START_YEAR=2017

+    # Display this text after copyright
+    VITE_CONFIG_ALL_RIGHTS_TEXT="All rights reserved"

+    # Whether to use custom translate files instead of defaults.
+Custom files must be in custom directory nearby defaults files
+    VITE_CONFIG_USE_CUSTOM_TRANSLATE=false

+    # Choose the list of displayed languages
+    VITE_CONFIG_AVAILABLE_LOCALES=en,ru

+    # Default language
+    VITE_CONFIG_DEFAULT_LOCALE=en

+    # If translation not found, this language will be used
+    VITE_CONFIG_FALLBACK_LOCALE=en

+    # Icon type of user.
+Possible values: "initials", "identicon"
+    VITE_USER_ICON_TYPE=initials

+    # Icon type of API.
+Possible values: "initials", "identicon"
+    VITE_API_ICON_TYPE=identicon

+    # When you navigate to the main page, redirection occurs to the http://localhost/trading/{VITE_DEFAULT_MARKET}/{VITE_DEFAULT_CURRENCY} link
+    VITE_DEFAULT_MARKET=USDT
+    VITE_DEFAULT_CURRENCY=BTC

     # API Server, that handles incoming requests.
 Use this demo server and API keys for test purposes
     SERVER=https://api.buyownex.com